affinda/affinda-python/docs/models.md

 :ivar job_description: Unique identifier for the document.
 If creating a document and left blank, one will be automatically generated.
 :vartype job_description: str
+:ivar resume: Unique identifier for the document.
+If creating a document and left blank, one will be automatically generated.
+:vartype resume: str
 :ivar job_titles:
 :vartype job_titles: list[str]
 :ivar job_titles_current_only: